Drayton Manor Resort: Drayton Manor Hotel

 In 2009, plans for a hotel at Drayton Manor were submitted to Lichfield District Council.
 Planning permission for the hotel was granted in 2007, though the applicants felt that the scheme could benefit from further improvements without increasing the site area required.

-The 4-star hotel with 150 well-appointed contemporary guest rooms including 15 Thomas & Friends themed bedrooms is designed to primarily meet the demand from park visitors as the park is attracting families from all over the UK, especially since the arrival of Thomas Land.
+The 4-star hotel with 150 guest rooms including 15 Thomas & Friends themed bedrooms is designed to primarily meet the demand from park visitors as the park is attracting families from all over the UK, especially since the arrival of Thomas Land.

 Camping and Caravanning Club

 The Camping and Caravanning Club have a site at Drayton Manor.
 On the site there are 90 pitches, glamping tents (available through Ready Camp) and a children's playground.